 Today’s Cubs Birthdays (April 15)

 He was the Rookie of the Year in 1969 with the Dodgers, and played a scrappy second base for the Cardinals and the Phillies after that, but his Cubs career was rather brief.
 In 1979 he played most of the year for the Cubs.
 On August 2nd of that year he was involved in a little altercation at a Montreal restaurant.
 Cubs management treated the players to dinner that night, but they put a limit of two bottles of wine per table.
 Sizemore was incensed at the limit, and stormed out of the restaurant.
-He complained on the bus ride the next day, and he complained on the plane ride.
 The Cubs traded him to the Boston Red Sox two weeks later.
 When Herman Franks resigned as Cubs manager at the end of the year, one of the reasons he said he quit was because of the whiny players; specifically naming Sizemore, Bill Buckner, Barry Foote and Mike Vail.

 Diaz only played six games for the Cubs in September of 1983 (backing up Jody Davis).
 The following spring training he was part of the trade that brought Bobby Dernier and Gary Matthews to the Cubs.
 He later went to Japan and played there for a few years.
-He did something in Japan that foreigners are almost never allowed to do: he played catcher.
-When he did it, he was the first foreigner in twelve years to do so.
+Diaz did something in Japan that foreigners are almost never allowed to do: he played catcher.
+He was the first foreigner in twelve years to do so.

 Ed was one of the best catchers in the National League in the late 50s and early 60s.
 He was a five-time All-Star, and a World Series hero during his time with the Cincinnati Reds and San Francisco Giants.
 One of his personal highlights during those years was when he caught his brother Jim (a pitcher for the Reds in 1959).
 The Cubs acquired him along with Harvey Kuehnn and Bob Hendley in 1965.
 He was near the end of his career when he came to the Cubs, but he still played well.
 He was clearly the best catcher on that 1965 team.
 The Cubs acquired Randy Hundley the following year, which made Ed expendable.
 He finished his career with the Angels.